-You understand that you have the following rights with respect to my visit:
+I understand that I have the following rights with respect to my visit:

-- You have the right to withhold or withdraw consent at any time without affecting my right to future care or treatment - The laws that protect the confidentiality of my medical information also apply to telehealth.
-As such, you understand that the information disclosed by me during the session is generally confidential.
-However, there are both mandatory and permissive exceptions to confidentiality, including, but not limited to reporting child, elder, and dependent adult abuse; expressed threats of violence towards an ascertainable victim or self; and where you make my mental or emotional state an issue in a legal proceeding.
-You also understand that the dissemination of any personally identifiable images or information from the telehealth interaction to researchers or other entities shall not occur without your written consent. - You understand that my healthcare information may be shared with other individuals for treatment and healthcare operations purposes. - You understand that there are risks and consequences from telehealth, including, but not limited to, the possibility, despite reasonable efforts on the part of my provider that: the transmission of your medical information could be disrupted or distorted by technical failures; the transmission of your medical information could be interrupted by unauthorized persons; and/or the electronic storage of your medical information could be accessed by unauthorized persons.
-In addition, you understand that telehealth-based services and care may not be as complete as face-to-face services.
-You also understand that if my provider believes you would be better served by face-to-face services, you may be referred to a provider who can provide such services. - You understand that you may benefit from telehealth but that results cannot be guaranteed or assured. - You understand that you have a right to access my medical information and copies of medical records in accordance with state law. - You understand that electronic communication should never be used for emergency communications or urgent requests.
-Emergency communications should be made to the existing emergency 911 services in your community.
+- I have the right to withhold or withdraw consent at any time without affecting my right to future care or treatment that I may be entitled to. - The laws that protect the privacy and confidentiality of my medical information also apply to telehealth.
+As such, I understand that the information disclosed by me during the session is generally confidential.
+However, there are both mandatory and permissive exceptions to confidentiality, including, but not limited to reporting child, elder, and dependent adult abuse; expressed threats of violence towards an ascertainable victim or self; and in response to a subpoena or court order regarding my care.
+I also understand that the dissemination of any personally identifiable images or information from the telehealth interaction to researchers or other entities shall not occur without my written consent. - I understand that my healthcare information may be shared with other individuals for treatment and healthcare operations purposes. - I understand that there are potential security risks related to the use of telehealth services, including, but not limited to, the possibility, despite reasonable efforts on the part of my provider that: the transmission of my medical information could be disrupted or distorted by technical failures; the transmission of my medical information could be interrupted by unauthorized persons; and/or the electronic storage of my medical information could be accessed by unauthorized persons. - I understand that telehealth-based services and care may not be equivalent to face-to-face services.
+I also understand that if my provider believes I would be better served by face-to-face services, I may be referred to a provider who can provide such services.

+- I understand that I may benefit from telehealth but that results cannot be guaranteed or assured. - I understand that I have the right to access my medical information and copies of my medical records in accordance with state law.